 Whole powdered milk is less common and more expensive but there are some good brands out there that can be ordered with ease.

-This is my favorite powdered milk for preppers.
-At $18 for a can, that will make 3 gallons of whole milk, it is no more expensive than a standard gallon of organic milk at my local grocery store.
+This will make 3 gallons of whole milk.
+It is no more expensive than a standard gallon of organic milk at my local grocery store.

 People sometimes give bad ratings for just simple things like their package arrived a day or two late or a bad opened up during transport and had to be replaced.
 Here is one bulk choice that is readily available and has consistent quality.